 - AISA STATE CHAMPIONSHIP PROGRAM: The AISA does not sponsor an AISA state championship program below the level of varsity athletics.

-- ATTENTION ATHLETIC COMMITTEE: The next Athletic Committee Meeting is scheduled for September 27, 2017 at the AISA office, 10:00 a.m.
+- ATTENTION ATHLETIC COMMITTEE: The next Athletic Committee Meeting is scheduled for May 21, 2018 at the AISA office at 10:00 a.m.

 - SPORTS OFFICIAL BILL AND SPORTSMANSHIP: Please announce AISA Sportsmanship Statement and Sports Officials Bill prior to each athletic event.
 Click here to read these statements